apeskinian/p4_watch-o-tron/README.md

     | :---: | :---: | :---: |
     | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_mobile.png "watch-o-tron add watch mobile") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_tablet.png "watch-o-tron add watch tablet") | ![screenshot](documentation/features/addwatch/wot_feature_add_watch_desktop.png "watch-o-tron add watch desktop") |

     Once you have entered the info and clicked on Add Watch you are presented with the details for confirmation including any image uploaded.
 If no image was chosen a placeholder is used.
-Only the Make, Movement Type and List are required when entering a watch.
+Only the Make, Movement Type and user List are required when entering a watch.
 You can add more later if required.
 If you decide you no longer wish to add this watch you can click on cancel to return to the list you were viewing.

     | Watch confirmation mobile | Watch confirmation tablet | Watch confirmation desktop |
     | :---: | :---: | :---: |